digitalvirtuoso/AI-for-Blemish-Detection-and-Repair/README.md

 The following setup instructions is for if you want to clone the repo to run locally:

+Set up conda environment with environment.txt:
 ```
-conda create --name myenv --file evironment.txt
+conda create --name myenv --file environment.txt
 conda activate myenv
 ```

-To get the streamlit to run, it will require a pip install:
+To get streamlit to run, it will require a pip install:
 ```
 pip install streamlit
 ```